joao-frohlich/cpython/Doc/library/functions.rst

    :attr:`~object.__dict__` attributes (for example, classes use a :class:`types.MappingProxyType` to prevent direct dictionary updates).

    Without an argument, :func:`vars` acts like :func:`locals`.
+Note, the locals dictionary is only useful for reads since updates to the locals dictionary are ignored.

    A :exc:`TypeError` exception is raised if an object is specified but it doesn't have a :attr:`~object.__dict__` attribute (for example, if its class defines the :attr:`~object.__slots__` attribute).

-   .. versionchanged:: 3.13

-      The result of calling this function without an argument has been updated as described for the :func:`locals` builtin.

 .. function:: zip(*iterables, strict=False)